 Long before we travelled abroad, we camped.
 We bought our first tent at tent at LL Bean on our way to celebrate our first anniversary on Cape Cod.
 It wasn’t the first of many tents because LL Bean tents are made to last.
-We have had a total of four in thirty years, all purchased at LL Bean.
+We have had a total of three in thirty years, all purchased at LL Bean.
 We camped in our original tent for years.
 Eventually, it was too cramped for our family and we upgraded to a bigger tent.
 We’ve had very few issues over the years but when we did, LL Bean always took care of us.
 It’s why we keep going back.

 We’ve camped all over New England but have spent the most of our time along the coast of Maine.
 It has many beautiful places to explore but our favorite by far is Mount Desert Island.
 It’s the home of Acadia National Park and where I learned to put my fear of heights aside.
 (Well, mostly aside.)
 There’s so much to see and do.
 We are still discovering new favorite places.

 So here’s our list of favorites for MDI.
 This is just our humble opinion, no sponsors here.

 You can camp within the Acadia National Park but our favorite campground is Bar Harbor Campground.
 It boasts that it is the closest to Bar Harbor and Acadia National Park.
 They don’t take reservations or credit cards but that’s okay.
 We’ve only been turned away once in all the years we’ve been going there.
 It was on a Friday night during the 100th anniversary celebrations of Acadia National Park.
 We should have known better.
 We took the last tent site at a campground down the road so all was good.
 I wouldn’t try looking for a trailer site on a Friday night but they’ll always squeeze in a tent if they can.